ManuelePasini/slides-markdown/slides/phd_secondyear.md

 - Five year ongoing project (also in PNRR - Spoke 9) in precision irrigation of orchards
 - Demo available at https://big.csr.unibo.it/projects/smarter/
-- Scientific Article submitted to Computer and Electronics in Agriculture (September 2025)
+- Scientific Article submitted to Computer and Electronics in Agriculture (September 2025).

-## From application oriented to domain oriented
+## A Data Platform fostering collaboration between DTs

 - Within PNRR Agritech - Spoke 3, building a Data Platform fostering collaboration and integration between research projects...
 - While defining integration policies and standards...